McCrae Homestead: Burrell family

 In 1851 the Burrell family arrived in Melbourne from Bury St Edmunds in England and soon purchased Arthur's Seat Run from the McCrae family where they lived and farmed cattle and sheep until 1925, when Kate Burrell, the last of their children died.
 Evidence of their occupation is seen within the homestead in the newspapers lining one of the bedroom walls that were published in Bury St Edmunds.
-Being so close to the Bay, the drop slab house was drafty in the winter.
-George Gordon McCrae, who had spent idyllic childhood days at the homestead, continued to visit the Burrells, as evidenced in several letters and photographs.
-The Burrells were not able to keep the homestead and it then passed out of the family.
+Being so close to Port Phillip Bay, the drop slab house was drafty in the winter.
+George Gordon McCrae, who had spent childhood days at the homestead, continued to visit the Burrell family, as evidenced in several letters and photographs.
+The Burrell family were not able to keep the homestead and it then passed out of the family.

-Both Georgiana's family and members of the Burrell family were deeply attached to Arthur's Seat Run as it was then called and maintain strong ties to the homestead.
+Both the McCrae family and members of the Burrell family were deeply attached to Arthur's Seat Run, as it was then called, and maintain strong ties to the homestead.
 Ownership by the National Trust of Australia has preserved the homestead and its stories as part of Victoria's history.